-- At this point Estevan Police Service takes ONLY CASH.
-We do not accept any credit cards, debits, checks or any other type of money transactions other than cash.
+- At this point, the Estevan Police Service takes ONLY CASH.
+We do not accept any credit cards, debits, checks, or any other type of money transactions other than cash.

 - Volunteers will be required to submit a "Volunteer Letter" from organization seeking assistance.
 This letter must be on original letterhead with original signature from the organization representative.
 E-mailed, faxed or photocopied letters will not be accepted.
 If you do not have the required letter from the organization then the normal application processing fees will apply.

 - It may take up to 5-10 business days to process criminal record request.
 However, if fingerprinting is required, it will take longer.

 POLICE INFORMATION CHECK PROCESS – CIVIL

 The standard pre-employment, pre-volunteer check for the Estevan Police Service is the Police Information Check.

 Standard Police Information Check/Criminal Record Check – The standard police information check includes in addition to a CPIC criminal record search, a check of the local indices of the Estevan Police Service.

 - All “printable” and “non-printable” (summary) convictions with respect to the subject which are found in the local records of the agency performing the Criminal Occurrence Security Check.